 Who Needs to Comply with CMMC?

-Anyone who wants to do business with the DoD will need to be certified under CMMC.
+Anyone wanting to do business with the DoD must be certified under CMMC.

-Subcontractors aren’t exempt — every organization throughout the supply chain will need some level of certification.
-Currently, it’s assumed that the level of certification needed will vary by organization type and by the type of information held or transmitted.
-This is not yet certain, though, as it may prove logistically and technologically complex to have multiple organizations involved with different levels of certification.
+Subcontractors aren’t exempt — every organization throughout the supply chain needs some level of certification.
+The level of certification needed varies by organization type and the type of information held or transmitted.
+Although the final deadline to comply with CMMC 2.0 isn't until October 2025, some DoD contractors are beginning to require subcontractors to demonstrate compliance now.

-Once the standard is fully in force, the rule will be simple: No certification, no contract.
+The rule is simple: No certification, no contract.

-Further, aspiring contractors will be expected to get certified before applying for a contract, though organizations will be able to reclaim part of the cost if successful in winning a contract.
+Further, aspiring contractors are expected to get certified before applying for a contract.
+However, organizations will be able to reclaim part of the cost if successful in winning a contract.

 What’s Included in CMMC?